georgicodes/linux_bootcamp/README.md

 If you list the contents of this directory (`ls`), you'll now see a new file that was created `Vagrantfile`.

 #### Enable GUI
-We now need to enable the GUI, to do this either replace the `Vagrantfile` created with the one here: XXX TODO or edit the generated `Vagrantfile` by uncommenting the following lines and saving the file:
+We now need to enable the GUI, to do this either replace the `Vagrantfile` created with the one [here](https://raw.githubusercontent.com/GeorgiCodes/linux_bootcamp/master/downloads/vagrant_ubuntu_image/Vagrantfile), or edit the generated `Vagrantfile` by uncommenting the following lines and saving the file:

 ```bash
     config.vm.provider "virtualbox" do |v|